yeasy/hyperledger-py/docs/contribution.md

 Any kind of contribution is encouraged, e.g., bug report, question answer, and submit pull-request.

-Before moving your hands, we highly recommend reading the doc and see the test example code.
-They will often save lots of time to find correct usage method.
+Before moving your hands, we highly recommend reading the [doc](docs) and see the [test](tests) example code.
+They will often save lots of time to find proper usage methods.

 ## Bug and Questions